eSense Skin Response Biofeedback home-use device

 • optimal performance

 The eSense Skin Response is a precise device.
-It can measure the smallest changes which would be impossible to recognize yourself.
-Have a look at the following example of a measurement to see how insightful the results are.
+It can measure the smallest changes, making it impossible to recognize yourself.
+The following measurement example shows how insightful the results are.

 Example measurement curve eSense Skin Response with several peaks because of stressors

-Measurements are done by placing two electrodes on two fingertips of the same hand.
-Two electrodes are placed on the index and middle fingers.
+To take measurements, place two electrodes on the fingertips of the same hand, specifically on the index and middle fingers.
 The dark-colored lower side of the electrode should be in good skin contact.
 Other positions for the electrodes and other electrode types are possible as well.
-A low, completely harmless voltage is applied to the skin via the two electrodes of the eSense Skin Response, through which a very low current flows.
-The tenser you are, the wetter your skin becomes, and the better the current is conducted, so the skin conductance increases.
+The eSense Skin Response applies a low, utterly harmless voltage to the skin through two electrodes, allowing a shallow current to flow.
+As your tension increases, your skin becomes wetter, improving the conductivity of the current and increasing skin conductance.

-The goal of the feedback training is twofold: A reduction of the permanent, basic level of stress and a reduction of the immediate stress response to a particular stimulus.
+Feedback training aims to reduce the permanent, basic level of stress and the immediate stress response to a particular stimulus.
 Biofeedback training consists of four training stages.
-Schedule for the first training about 60 to 90 minutes of free time in which you can conduct the training undisturbed and flexibly.
+Schedule about 60 to 90 minutes of free time to conduct the first training flexibly undisturbed.

 It must also be differentiated between different types of stress.
-There is “bad stress,” distress, and there is “good stress”, eustress.
-You need to ask yourself if you are stressed because you feel overwhelmed and are angry about something or because you are upset.
-Or are you “stressed” because you are full of drive and excited?
-In both cases, the eSense Skin Response shows elevated values.
-However, in the first case, this is to be judged negatively.
-In the second case, you can simply enjoy and use the active or euphoric state.
+There is “bad stress,” distress, and “good stress,” eustress.
+Consider whether you feel stressed because you are overwhelmed, angry, or upset or experiencing ‘stress’ from excitement and motivation.
+In both scenarios, the eSense Skin Response will display elevated values.
+However, you should view the first situation negatively, while the second allows you to embrace and utilize that active or euphoric state.

-Skin Conductance Response (SCR) – How does it work and how to interpret it?
+Skin Conductance Response (SCR) – How does it work, and how can it be interpreted?

-Skin Conductance contains two components: the tonic, static “level” and the phasic, fluctuating “reactions”, and these components are usually designated as Skin Conductance Responses (SCR).
+Skin Conductance contains two components: the tonic, static “level,” and the phasic, fluctuating “reactions,” which are usually designated as Skin Conductance Responses (SCR).

 While the “level” is represented well in the average of the measured values, the eSense Skin Response also measures the amount of Skin Conductance Response (SCR) per minute.
 In general, a higher number of SCR per minute is an indicator of higher stress.

-• Value from experience which is in alignment with scientific literature suggests that a “relaxed” frame is between 0 and 5 SRC per minute.
+• Value from experience that aligns with scientific literature suggests a “relaxed” frame is between 0 and 5 SRC per minute.

 Example of a measurement in a stressed and relaxed state